esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 -   Cognitive abilities
 	- My answer: Cognitive abilities is something that I very rarely think about while developing, but I'm trying to learn what I can do to be more proactive with creating software that adheres to different cognitive abilities.
 -   Position and role
 	- My answer: I think about this quite often.
 Since I'm a web developer (and have used thousands of websites) I know a lot of UX patterns & have tools to understand what is expected of me as a user when I use an application.
 It can for sure affect what I presume others know.
-That's why it's so important to do user research wh😄
+That's why it's so important to do user research to guide the development. 😄

 >**For example, does your ability to use a mouse every day mean that you forget to test with the keyboard?**

+Some tips from Marcy:
+>1️⃣ Pay people with disabilities for their time & expertise in full-time roles and through specialized engagements.
+>2️⃣ Hire people with disabilities on your teams.
+>3️⃣ Work with a company like  [Fable Tech Labs](https://makeitfable.com/)  or  [Access Works](https://access-works.com/).

 ## Useful resources
 TODO: Add more  useful links.